Moldovan language: Independent Moldova

 In schools in Moldova, the term Romanian language has been used since independence.

 In December 2007, Moldovan president Vladimir Voronin asked for the term to be changed to Moldovan language, but due to public pressure against that choice, the term was not changed.

 In December 2013, the Constitutional Court of Moldova ruled that the Declaration of Independence takes precedence over the Constitution and that the state language should be called Romanian.

-As of March 2017, the presidential website under Igor Dodon has seen the Romanian language option changed to Moldovan, which is described to be "in accordance with the constitution" by said president.
+By March 2017, the presidential website under Igor Dodon had changed the Romanian language option to Moldovan, which was described to be "in accordance with the constitution" by said president.
 The change was reverted on 24 December 2020, the day Maia Sandu assumed office.

 In June 2021, during a meeting between the Ministry of Foreign Affairs of Romania Bogdan Aurescu and the Ministry of Foreign Affairs of Ukraine Dmytro Kuleba, the former asked Ukraine to recognize the nonexistence of the Moldovan language to improve the situation of the Romanians in Ukraine.
 Kuleba responded to this saying that they were trying to do the paperwork for this as soon as possible.
 On 30 November 2022, during another meeting between Aurescu and Kuleba, Aurescu reiterated this request.
+This happened again during a phone call between the two ministers on 12 April 2023, after Moldova had legally changed its official language to Romanian.